DPDK Summit North America presentations are online!

 Skip to main content

-DPDK is the Data Plane Development Kit that consists of libraries to accelerate packet processing workloads running on a wide variety of CPU architectures.
+Data Plane Development Kit (DPDK) is a Linux Foundation project that consists of libraries to accelerate packet processing workloads running on a wide variety of CPU architectures.

 By running DPDK, new users can significantly accelerate their network applications’ performance due to its efficient run-to-completion model and optimized libraries that ensure all necessary resources are allocated upfront.